Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Estimation and inference

-\begin{remark}[Rates of convergence] For the one-step estimator to be asymptotic linear, regularity conditions require the convergence rates for all nuisance functions to be $o_p(n^{-1/4})$.
-On the other hand, the estimating-equation-based estimator is rate doubly robust \citep{mixed_biased}, that is, $\widehat{\psi}_{ee}$ is asymptotically liner with influence function $D_{P_0}$ when
+\begin{remark}[Rate of convergence] Supplemental Material \ref{subsec: additional information for estimation, supp} provides further details on constructing the one-step estimator $\widehat{\psi}{os}$.
+Property \eqref{eq: ASL of psi_ee} also holds for $\widehat{\psi}{os}$ under a slightly different set of regularity conditions.
+Specifically, for the one-step estimator to be asymptotically linear, all nuisance function estimators must converge at a rate of $o_p(n^{-1/4})$.
+In contrast, the estimating equation-based estimator is rate doubly robust \citep{mixed_biased}, meaning that $\widehat{\psi}_{ee}$ is asymptotically linear with influence function $D_{P_0}$ as long as

 for $z\in \{0_a,1_a,0_b,1_b\}$, $k \in \{1,...,K\}$, and $B=Y$ or $D$. \end{remark}